soareseric/learn-sql-for-data-analysis/README.md

 - ALTER: Change the structure of the database.
 - CREATE: Create databases or objects, like tables and views.
 - DROP: Delete objects from database.
+- RENAME: This is used to rename an object existing in the database.

 #### DCL (Data Control Language)